Skip to main content

 1. Create configuration files

-At the root of your project repository, create a blaxel.toml file and a .env file for your sensitive environment variables.
+At the root of your project repository, create a blaxel.toml file for configuration, and a .env file for your sensitive environment variables.
 Example blaxel.toml:

 type = "agent"